SkrFractals/Comparser/README.md

 You can and re-define functions and constants (so they can be mutated while this code is being read, but then stay at their final value for the evaluation stage)

 Function definition:
-(<expressionCacheSize>)functionName(<expressionArguments>) = <expressionDefinition>
+(<expressionCacheSize>)functionName(<expressionArguments>) : <expressionDefinition>
 CacheSize is a limit number that will get assigned to that function, for how many different arguments it will remember its evaluation.
 CacheSize is optional.
 It will only get read if the definition begins with parentheses.
 The default cache size is 1 for any function where it is not specified.
 You define a function multiple times with different arguments.
 If an argument evaluates to some value, that definition will only get matched with calls with the same value
 Multiple definitions of a function are tested in definition order.
 The first matching pattern/condition is used.
-Each expression has its own cache, if you define a function with multiple argument patterns, each definition will have it's separate cache, with separate evaluation memory.
+Each expression has its own cache.
+If you define a function with multiple argument patterns, each definition will have its separate cache, with separate evaluation memory.
 Example of a pattern-matching multi-defition:
-factorial(0) = 1; factorial(x) : xfactorial(x - 1)
+factorial(0) : 1; factorial(x) : xfactorial(x - 1)
 Example of cacheSize:
-(0)function(x, y) : x + y^x /* this will ahve chace disablled, and each evaluation will get computed again, even if it is called with the very same arguments immediately again.
+(0)function(x, y) : x + y^x /* this will have cache disabled, and each evaluation will get computed again, even if it is called with the very same arguments immediately again.
 function()

 Ternary function definition:
-(<expressionCacheSize>)function(<expressionArguments>) = <expressionCondition> ? <expressionTrueDefinition> : <expressionFalseDefinition>
+(<expressionCacheSize>)function(<expressionArguments>) : <expressionCondition> ? <expressionTrueDefinition> : <expressionFalseDefinition>
 Works like argument pattern matching, except the condition can be complex instead of matching an argument exactly
 Example: factorial(x) : x <= 1 ?
-1 : xfactorial(x-1)
+1 : xfactorial(x - 1)
 This example also generates two definitions.
 The first one will have the condition, and the second one would assume the condition was false if it gets matched after it.

 Default Argument Expressions:

 f(x, y:2e^x, z:sin(y)) : 7z+5yz+2x
 Arguments can get an expression that evaluates them.
-If there is no value supplied to an argument by not writing it at all, or giving "_" (supplied values override it).
+If there is no value supplied to an argument by not writing it at all, or giving "\_" (supplied values override it).
 The example above would only require 1 argument, which would set up y and z, and all of them will be used in the called function's body
 (Can use it even multiple times while computing  once, like a precomputed variable)
 The expressions can even reference the other neighboring arguments, but only those to the left (as those to the right were not read yet, when this is binding).